Mahsa Nakisa

 Integrating Passive Design Strategies with Dynamic Thermal Skin for Energy-Efficient Residential Buildings in Cold Climates

-My thesis addresses the global challenges of climate change and the energy crisis, focusing on enhancing the energy efficiency of residential buildings in extreme cold climates, particularly in Canada.
-The residential sector accounts for a significant share of energy consumption and greenhouse gas emissions, making it a critical area for sustainable intervention.
+In response to the global challenges of climate change and the energy crisis, there is a growing demand for sustainable and energy-efficient residential buildings with minimal ecological footprints.
+The residential building sector is particularly significant in addressing these challenges as it accounts for a substantial portion of energy consumption and greenhouse gas emissions in Canada.
 From 2000 to 2019, energy efficiency in Canada's residential sector improved by 32%, thereby demonstrating the potential for continued advancements in reducing energy use and environmental impacts.

 This thesis explores passive house integration design principles and innovative strategies as a thermal skin to optimize energy performance in residential buildings, particularly in cold climates.
-Passive house design principles respond to energy saving through exceptional thermal performance, advanced insulation, airtightness, high-performance windows, and heat recovery systems (HRV).
-However, these standards often present challenges and design constraints, such as compact volume and using unsustainable materials in insulation.
+Passive house standards are known for their energy-efficient performance and thermal comfort and provide a framework for minimizing energy consumption through advanced insulation, airtightness, high-performance windows, limited thermal bridges, and heat recovery ventilation.
 However, these standards also present challenges such as design constraints, material sustainability concerns, and balancing insulation with solar gain.

-Building energy modelling tools like PHPP and the analysis of sustainable materials work together to positively influence the design outcome toward optimized energy performance.
-By integrating renewable energy and optimizing design strategies, passive house systems contribute to the evolution of energy-efficient residential architecture by offering viable solutions for mitigating environmental impacts in cold climates.
+Energy modelling tools, the implementation of energy-efficient techniques, and the analysis of sustainable materials all work together to positively influence the design outcome toward optimized energy performance.
+By integrating renewable energy systems and optimizing design strategies, passive house systems contribute to the evolution of energy-efficient residential architecture by offering viable solutions for mitigating environmental impacts in cold climates.

 Keywords: energy efficiency, passive house, residential architecture, cold climate design, sustainable building system